joergmschulz/docker-dovecot/README.md

 # docker-dovecot
 lightweight alpine based dockerized dovecot

+We expect users to login via their complete email address.
+Two conditions must be met:
+- must be memberOf the specified LDAP_group that entitles him to use mail at allowed
+- the user must be found by either the mail address or an gosaMailAlternateAddress (fusiondirectory specific, you might use other tokens)

 ## standard config Files
 see the directory install/
 some of the files will be modifid using below ARGS or values in .env